aarol/cruise-chat/README.md

 - The number of synced messages is limited to ~30k bytes
 - created_at time can be manipulated by changing phone system time
+- Spamming send button sends a lot of messages incorrectly
+- Chat doesn't always scroll to the bottom correctly